Introduction to UX in modern web design

 What I should I do then?

 Read Statistics and Perform Market Research The Internet is a massive place, there are a ton of resources out there to help you.
 Think outside of the box, who are your largest competitors?
 What works for them?
 Survey your customers asking what they think of your site and how you could improve.
 Even family members or friends can help with that too.
-With Forbes reporting on it last year, UX design has hit the mainstream and there are a ton of articles out there to help you along the way.
+With Forbes reporting on it last year, UX in modern web design has hit the mainstream and there are a ton of articles out there to help you along the way.
 We’re still learning something new everyday when it comes to UX design.
 The best advice we can give is for you to think about the customer’s process.
 If it is easy, fast and good to look at – you’re most likely doing okay.
 If you’re looking to get a user experience analysis of your website, feel free to get in touch with us for a free user experience analysis.